 Subusers who have been granted the appropriate level of authority by their Master Users can submit bids to buy Capacity in the EnronOnline Electric Generation Capacity Auction.

 Submissions can be made any time after the auction opens until the Reservation Price is removed.
 All bids must be firm and may not be modified after submission.
-If a bid is accepted, EPMI will notify the submitting Buyer within one (1) hour after EPMI receives such bid.
-Bids not accepted by EPMI within one (1) hour of EPMI’s receipt thereof will be deemed rejected.
+During the auction EPMI at its sole discretion may accept or reject your bid.
+EPMI reserves the right to reject a bid for any reason.
+If EPMI elects to accept a submitting Buyer’s bid, EPMI shall notify that Buyer within one (1) hour of EPMI’s receipt of such bid.
+All bids not accepted by EPMI within one (1) hour of EPMI’s receipt thereof are deemed to be rejected.

 Steps Prior to Completing a Bid